 She introduces us to concepts that are well in advance of mainstream maths and science education, including subjects like Quantum Physics, Plasma Science, Sacred Geometry and Vortex-based maths.
 Claire teaches how Nature can already do so many of the things that humans are still learning how to do (like capturing and storing energy, or creating life-friendly building materials, or purifying water).
 Claire also connects us to cutting edge thinkers and experts in these fields by inviting these experts to come and share their knowledge with us.
 The practical aspect of Claire’s lessons include conducting experiments and, for example, building generators, as well as taking many walks in nature to observe nature’s design genius first hand.

-As with the Grade 3s and 4s, the older children will also get some Workshop time with Ian and Sandile – they will be able to make some of the specific projects defined for the younger children, as well as any other projects that interest them.
-One suggestion is to upcycle old furniture by repairing, sanding and painting it – they could then sell the upcycled piece of furniture and expand this into a business venture if it interests them.
+As with the Grade 3s to 5s, the older children will also get some Workshop time with Sandile – they will be able to make some of the specific projects defined for the younger children, as well as any other projects that interest them.
+One suggestion is to make furniture for school use.

 Yoga, MMA, Sport, ATB, Music, and CST

 We will continue to offer yoga as an effective tool for practicing mindfulness and self-discipline, as well as being excellent for the physical body.